Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 **Repeat reminder**
 :lit: &ePlease run &6!withdraw 1g 6 &eto withdraw &66&e coins of &r:money:&e1G &efrom your Money Pouch.

+**Failure (wrong command)**
+:danger: &eThat is not what you were meant to run.
+Try again after depositing all.

+**After re-deposit reminder**
+&eNow that you've deposited again, try &6!withdraw 1g 6 &eonce more.

 **Completion**
 &a:check_mark: You have successfully withdrawn &66&e coins of &r:money:&e1G &afrom your Money Pouch!
 Check your inventory, it has been updated with the physical money items.
 It should have &66&e coins of &r:money:&e1G &a.